What Is Personal Context?

 Personal Context can explore multiple areas:

-Your working style: Things your communication preferences, your time zone, you writing style, your learning style, domain knowledge and technical skill level.
+Your working style: Things like your communication preferences, your time zone, your writing style, your learning style, domain knowledge and technical skill level.

 How Context Gets Updated